A Guide to growing a Fiddle Leaf Fig Tree!

 Multiple trunks: If your FLF seems to have more than one trunk in its pot, it is possible that it is actually more than one plant!
 See if you can tell if they are attached (a low fork) or separate trunks.
 If they are separate or even if you’re not quite sure, you should be able to separate them when repotting.
 Carefully separate the roots and replant them in multiple pots.

 Keep in mind that any work you do on a FLF (including repotting, pruning and fertilising) should be done in its natural growth time of Spring and Summer to allow the plant to adjust to the changes and react in the best possible way.
-Houzz forums are a great resource for any questions you have, including more specific info on training your FLF to a tree from.
+See these posts for other information on Fiddle Leaf Figs.

 Do you have any other questions about how to grow a Fiddle Leaf Fig from Bush to Tree?
 Let me know in the comments if this was helpful or if you have anything else you’d like to know!